G4FEV/SDRUno-Smart-Switch/README.md

 ## Practical Application

 For antenna switching I use a 6 Way SMA relay on Bands A to F. Band outputs G to M are used to switch a rather nice bandpass filter from HA8LFK.
 Normally additional filtering is not required for an SDRPlay RSP but I have a number of high power local stations which can cause the spectrum to jump when they transmit.
-(The cutoff frequencies of this excellent filter explains the odd Band Changeover frequencies.)
+The cut off frequencies of this excellent filter explains the odd Band Changeover frequencies.
 Search <i>janielectronics.com HA8LFK filter</i> also has an ebay shop.

 <P ALIGN="LEFT"><img src="Images/zsc001.JPG" width=200> <img src="Images/zsc002.JPG" width=200> <img src="Images/zsc003a.jpg" width=250>
 <img src="Images/zsc004.JPG" width=200>

+That's all folks.
+73 Dave.